 Here are the keywords I used which all have at least 100 results.

-The results are pretty insane for harvester speed.
+The results are pretty interesting for harvester speed.

-SquidProxies.com takes it as the best proxy service by a long shot with speed.
+SquidProxies takes it as the best proxy service with speed and overall efficiency.

 The final test was to pummel the shit out of these proxies with the site: search operators and see which could withstand the heat for the longest.